Male Infertility: Causes, Testing, and Integrative Treatment Options

 To move beyond surface-level findings, additional testing is often warranted based on clinical history, symptom patterns, and initial results.

-Core Testing Commonly Used in Male Fertility Evaluation
+Core Testing Used in Male Fertility Evaluation

 The goal of further testing is not to collect data for its own sake, but to identify physiological patterns that are limiting sperm health and can be addressed systematically.